zaczap/bios201/Workshop1/README.md

 ## Aligning paired-end DNA sequencing data to the human genome

 We would like to take our reads (in FASTQ format) and figure out where they originated from in the human genome - this __alignment__ is accomplished using a tool called `bwa` (which stands for the Burrows-Wheeler aligner).
+To learn a little bit about what `bwa` is capable of, run:

+	bwa

 We first need to __index__ the genome before it can be easily aligned to:

 	# You don't need to do this today!
-We did it for you already.
+	# We did it for you already.
+	# It would take ~5 minutes (longer on a full genome).
 	bwa index grch37.fa

 **NOTE:** The genome FASTA file we have given you only includes chromosome 17.